YourGroceryFinder/.github/profile/README.md

 # Learning outcomes S3
 ## 1. Web application

->Clarification:
->
->User friendly: You apply best practices when creating user interfaces and basic user experience testing and development techniques.
->
->Full-stack: You design and build a full stack application using a commonly accepted front end Javascript framework and back end application implementing relevant >communication protocols, persistence of data by usage of ORM and addressing asynchronous communication issues.

 ### Small explanation.
 My project is called YourGroceryFinder.
 I want to create a website where you can easily find where your favorite brand groceries are sold.
 I got this idea when i really wanted my favorite energy drink but i couldnt find it in the stores close to my house.